Ricardojnf33/Ricardojnf33/README.md

 - 👋 Hi, I’m Ricardo José Nunes Fernandes, postgraduate studies in Data analytics and engineering.
 I’m very interested in Data Science and pretend to became a Data Scientist.
-I'm part of a community called "Comunidade-DS". that I'm currently learning the macnisamns in how to take insights out of data, doing the 5 steps process, wich consistis in:
+I'm part of a community called "Comunidade-DS". that I'm currently learning the mechanisms in how to take insights out of data, doing the 5 steps process, wich consistis in:

 -The business question;